PramaAditya/n8n-advance-gemini-node/README.md

    - Copy the generated API key (starts with `AIza...`)

 3. **Configure in n8n**
-   - In your n8n workflow, add the Nano Banana node
+   - In your n8n workflow, add the Nano Banana Pro node
    - Click on the credential field
    - Select "Create New"
    - Choose "AI Studio Credentials API"